What is minoxidil and does it really help with hair loss? Find out everything you need to know about minoxidil here.

 Laduti, for example, would come into question here.
 Laduti is without hormones and without minoxidil.

 Are there any Minoxidil side effects?

 "One myth that surrounds the use of minoxidil is that it will eventually increase hair loss if it is stopped," explains Edhegard.
 "This is not true; what actually happens is that the hair returns to where it would have been, not where it was when the treatment started, because thinning of untreated hair is a progressive problem. "

 So there is no need to worry, but it is thought that women are more prone to other side effects of the medication than men, particularly drowsiness and scalp irritation.
 Minoxidil works on the scalp, not the hair, so irritation can be common - although less common if you use 2% instead of 5%.

 Another possible side effect, especially in women, is that it stimulates hair growth elsewhere on the body (in undesirable places).
 "In addition, at higher potencies, women may experience facial hair growth as an unwanted side effect," says Fisher.
 "Otherwise, women's and men's minoxidil formulations are exactly the same."
 Again, this can be alleviated by using a lower percentage of the drug.

 If you decide to use minoxidil, don't be alarmed if your hair starts to fall out faster than normal at first.
 "I warn patients that hair loss is normal at first because the minoxidil stimulates the dormant hair to go into the growth phase," Fisher explains.
-"This Shed disappears when the newer, healthier hairs grow in."
+"This shedding disappears as the newer, healthier hairs grow in."

 >> Here to the Hair Growth Serum Test 2022